Can We Talk About Death? An Open and Relational Vision - available on Amazon !

 Thomas Jay Oord coined the word "amipotence" (God's power expressed as love) in response to the traditional "omnipotence," which fosters misleading and often harmful ideas about God.
 The authors of this book, as well as vol 1, critique Oord's ideas.

 I'm very excited about this book.
 It's the first time I have published on my own.
-I believe it speaks, and I hope someone somewhere will find respite in the midst of oppressive language as they grieve.
+I believe it speaks, and hope someone somewhere will find respite in the midst of oppressive language as they grieve.
 My goal is to provide a positive and honest vernacular as well as a theological framework for religious/spiritual conversations on the sensitive topics of death and dying.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.